Immunization - School Age Children

 Student immunization programs have been going on for many years in Ontario, safely protecting our children in schools and in the community.
 Infectious diseases can spread at school amongst children and adolescents who are not vaccinated.
 As a parent, you can keep your kids healthy with routine health care and vaccinations.
 Make sure your children are up-to-date according the Child and Early Years Act, 2014 (for children under the age of 4 years old in licensed child care centres) and the Immunization of School Pupil's Act (for students 4-17 in elementary and secondary schools).
 The Middlesex-London Health Unit screens records of children attending school to ensure they are complete.
 Clinics are also offered in grade 7 for three types of vaccines students are eligible for.

-Please note: as of September 2020, the Middlesex-London Health Unit is holding grade 7 scheduled immunization clinics in each school in London and Middlesex County.
-For those in grade 8 who missed doses in the spring due to school closures, consents are still on file and they will receive their doses as well.
-If your student receives these vaccines at their doctor's office, you must report these to the health unit online or by phone.
+NOTE: Beginning in October 2021, the Middlesex-London Health Unit is holding grade 7 scheduled immunization clinics in each school in London and Middlesex County.
+For those in grade 8 who missed doses in the spring due to school closures, consents are still on file and they will receive their doses.
+If your student receives these vaccines at their doctor's office, please report these to the health unit online or by phone to update our records.

 Grade 7 Immunization Program